tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/replace-a-document.md

  Replace Document returns the updated document body.

 ### Headers
- See [Common DocumentDB REST response headers](common-documentdb-rest-response-headers.md) for headers that are returned by all DocumentDB responses.
+ See [Common Azure Cosmos DB REST response headers](common-documentdb-rest-response-headers.md) for headers that are returned by all Cosmos DB responses.
 The important response headers for Replace Document are the following:

 |Header|Type|Description|
 |------------|----------|-----------------|